 Depression occurs on a spectrum.
-Major depression is where depressive symptoms impact your quality of life and make it difficult to take care of things in life, such as: going to school, going to work, and enjoying time with friends and family.
-Another form of depression is call Dysthymia, which is experiencing a few symptoms of depression, but for a really long period of time.
-Unlike Major Depression, people struggling with Dysthymia, don't know why they "can't just be happy" or feeling chronically apathetic.
+Major depression is where depressive symptoms impact your quality of life and make it difficult to take care of things in life such as: going to school, going to work, and enjoying time with friends and family.
+Another form of depression called Dysthymia, is in which one experiences a few symptoms of depression, but for a really long period of time.
+Many individuals struggling with Dysthymia talk about feeling like "life is gray" and "just can't seem to enjoy life".

 HOW IS DEPRESSION TREATED?

 There are many excellent, proven treatments for depression.
-There are several types of therapy such as, Cognitive Behavior therapy (CBT), which focuses on changing negative thinking and behaviors that may be contributing to your depression, and Acceptance and Commitment therapy (ACT), which looks at your thinking and how to strengthen and focus on strengths in your life.
-Treatment is dependent on your goals, and your type of depression, and it's severity.
+There are several types of therapy such as, Cognitive Behavior therapy (CBT), which focuses on changing negative thinking and behaviors that may be contributing to your depression, and Acceptance and Commitment therapy (ACT), which looks at how you interact with your thoughts and emotions, and how to strengthen and focus on strengths in your life.
+Treatment is dependent on your goals, your type of depression, and the severity.
 Unfortunately, untreated depression can lead to future episodes of depression that more chronic and severe in nature.

 HOW DO I KNOW IF I STRUGGLE WITH BIPOLAR DISORDERS?

 There are different subtypes of Bipolar Disorders depending on the severity of the illness.
 Individuals struggling with bipolar disorders all experience periods of depression, but the severity of the mood elevation determines which subtype you may struggle with.